-- Providing \$350 billion For New Coronavirus Relief Funds To Help Keep First Responders, Frontline Health Care Workers, and Other Essential Workers on the Job: The bill provides \$350 billion for new Coronavirus Relief Funds for states, localities, the U.S. Territories, and the Tribal Governments, to help keep critical workers on the job.
+- Providing \$350 billion For New Coronavirus Relief Funds To Help Keep First Responders, Frontline Health Care Workers, and Other Essential Workers on the Job: The bill provides \$350 billion for new Coronavirus Relief Funds for states, localities, the U.S. Territories, and the Tribal Governments, including to help keep critical workers on the job.
 These critical workers include frontline health care workers, police, firefighters, transit workers, teachers, EMS, and other vital workers who help keep us safe.
-Since the pandemic began, 1.4 million of these types of workers have lost their jobs, due to the tight budgets caused by the high expenses and reduced revenues created by the pandemic. - Requiring the Funds to Be Used to Address the Pandemic or Its Negative Economic Impacts.
-The bill provides that the funds are available until expended and must be used to address the pandemic or its negative economic impacts, including to replace revenue lost, delayed, or decreased as a result of the pandemic. - The \$350 billion In Funding in the Bill Is Broken Down as Follows: - > States: Providing \$195.3 billion for the states. - ➤ Localities: Providing \$130.2 billion for local governments.
-Under the bill, local governments of every size would receive dedicated allotments. - > Tribal Governments: Providing \$20 billion to federally recognized tribal governments. - U.S. Territories: Providing \$4.5 billion for the U.S. Territories.
+Since the pandemic began, 1.4 million of these types of workers have lost their jobs, due to the tight budgets caused by the high expenses and reduced revenues created by the pandemic. - Additional Purposes for This Funding: The Senate-passed bill adds as eligible categories for use of these funds investing in water, sewer and broadband infrastructure, as well as premium pay up to \$13 an hour in additional wages for workers performing an essential function in the pandemic.
+The Senate-passed bill also specifies that the funds cannot be used for pensions or for tax cuts. - Requirement of Spending Funds by 2024: The Senate-passed bill adds a requirement that, to be authorized under this section, funds must be spent by December 31, 2024. - Funding for Localities to Be Distributed in Two Tranches: The Senate-passed bill adds a requirement that the funding for localities be distributed in two tranches. - The \$350 billion In Funding in the Bill Is Broken Down as Follows: - States: Providing \$195.3 billion for the states. - ➤ Localities: Providing \$130.2 billion for local governments.
+Under the bill, local governments of every size would receive dedicated allotments. - > Tribal Governments: Providing \$20 billion to federally recognized tribal governments. - U.S. Territories: Providing \$4.5 billion for the U.S. Territories. - Senate-Passed Bill Adds A \$10 Billion Capital Project Fund: The Senate-passed bill adds a \$10 billion Capital Project Fund "to carry out critical capital projects directly enabling work, education, and health monitoring, including remote options, in response to the public health emergency." - Senate-Passed Bill Also Adds A \$2 Billion Fund for Counties: The Senate-passed bill also adds a \$2 billion fund for counties, to be used for where "there is a negative revenue impact" from federal activities in a county.